CHAPTER 1: THE MEETING

 He raised his arm against the light, eyes squinting.
 "Is this heaven or hell?" he muttered, testing his voice.
 "It doesn't look anything like I imagined."

-John turned toward the voice.
+John turned toward the sound.
 A throne loomed ahead, vast enough to swallow buildings in its shadow.
 Seated upon it was a figure that looked human, small against the enormity of the chair yet radiating inevitability.
 His hair spilled like oil, colors shifting in ways the eye couldn't hold.
 His face was unnaturally perfect, sculpted from light, and his eyes were the worst…or perhaps the best: pools of color that never settled, each glance a private storm.

 He leaned forward, chin resting on one hand, watching like a man waiting for the story's best part.
 A faint smile curved his mouth, mischief edged with predatory intent.

 "Ah.
-Where are my manners?" the voice was casual, almost bored.
-"As you might have guessed, surprise.
-I am a god.
-I can't tell you my name. some things, when spoken, unravel people from the inside, but you may call me Jynx.
-Or just god is fine.
+Where are my manners?"
+The voice was casual, almost bored.
+"As you might have guessed—surprise—I am a god.
+I can't tell you my name.
+Some things, when spoken, unravel people from the inside.
+But you may call me Jynx.
+Or just 'god' is fine.
 It doesn't matter."

 The god's fingers drummed the armrest in a lazy rhythm.
 "It's terribly rude to sit in silence when someone is being conversational.
-And this is not a dream.
-Before you ask — yes, I can read minds."
+And this is not a dream."
+A pause.
+"Before you ask—yes, I can read minds."

 With a soft clap, the world shifted.
 A small table appeared between them, and two steaming cups of something that could politely be called coffee rose from nothing and settled onto the table.
-The god's movements were theatrical but easy, the sort you would see in someone who had practiced being charming as a profession for centuries.

-"Okay, to start," The god said, when the steam had curled and faded, "introduce yourself."
+"Okay, to start," the god said, when the steam had curled and faded, "introduce yourself."

 John stared at the cup, still trying to comprehend what was happening.
-'This is absurd.
-Coffee with a self-proclaimed god?'
+This is absurd.
+Coffee with a self-proclaimed god?

 "You just said you can read minds," he said.
 "What's the point in asking me?"

-"Thank you," he said with a tone that suggested he didn't really care either way.
+"Fine," John said, in a tone that suggested he didn't really care either way.

-"Ok, here's the deal.
-I will go straight to the point: I want you to be my avatar, my champion!
-I won't force you.
-After all, Free will is what gives life meaning.
+"Okay, here's the deal.
+I'll go straight to the point: I want you to be my avatar.
+My champion."
+The god waved a hand.
+"I won't force you.
+After all, free will is what gives life meaning.
 Say yes, and you will have everything.
 Power.
 Purpose.
-A world you can build a new life in.
+A world where you can build a new life.
 Your life will have meaning again.
-Destiny with your name on it.
-So.
+Destiny with your name on it."
+He leaned forward.
+"So.
 What do you say?
-Personally, I would accept it if I were you."
+Personally, I'd accept it if I were you."

-He looked at him.
+John looked at him.
 The words felt rehearsed, like bait disguised as promises.
 For a second, he allowed himself a memory of what it had been like, once, to want something again.
 Then that memory slid away like a muscle relaxing.
-'This is like those cliché isekai web novels,' he thought.
-'There's always a catch.
-But it won't matter, it's not like I will accept.'
+This is like those cliché isekai web novels, he thought.
+There's always a catch.
+But it won't matter.
+It's not like I'll accept.

-"If this was before," he said, voice steady and worn, "I probably wouldn't have thought twice.
+"If this was before," John said, voice steady and worn, "I probably wouldn't have thought twice.
 I'd have said yes in a heartbeat.
-But now?
-I don't give a shit.
-Just send me back to where I was before."
+But now?"
+He shrugged, barely.
+"I don't give a shit.
+Just send me back to where I was."

 He shrugged.
 "Sorry, but that's my wish."